AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/index.md

 2024-01-01T00:00:00/th       (From Jan 1, 2024 to the current hour)
 tm-1m/2024-06-01T00:00:00   (From the start of last month to June 1, 2024)
 ```

-The syntax for this format is strict.
-Use the exact formula codes and ISO 8601 date format as shown.
-Do not use angle brackets, quotes, or other escaping characters around formula values.

 ### Timezone behavior in date ranges